JulioJu/medicalCentre/README.md

 * Update to Node.js MongoDB Driver 3.0
 * Publish console-debug in npm, or ask author of console.info to do this.
 * Maybe try to use a logger…
+* tsc --watch won't compile server.ts, but compile good all other files.
+Why??
+* Why we must have "const mongoose = require('mongoose');" in utils/db-mongoose.init.ts?
+* Try to use two different DB name for code used by the bare MongoDB Node.js Driver and Mongoose

 # MongoDB
 * See also http://mongodb.github.io/node-mongodb-native/2.2/tutorials/crud/